 The WWW is one technology that transcends boundaries.
 People use the Internet for selling, for community purposes and more; this usage transcends international boundaries.
 The Internet and WWW could benefit minorities in more ways than imaginable.
 I have elucidated this in my own theory- the Relevance Factor– an action theory that describes the necessity for an Internet strategy focused on appropriate application in hardware, software, and training that truly serves unique communities and the NGOs serving them.

-Therefore, the Internet needs to push positivity- more opportunities for minorities to thrive in an environment.
-As a result, the WWW will reach its real potential and the Internet will succeed as a technology that brings the world together rather than creating divisiveness.
+The Internet needs to push positivity- more opportunities for minorities to thrive.
+With this, the WWW will reach its real potential and the Internet will succeed as a technology that brings the world together rather manufacture divisiveness.
 Only from close scrutiny, support, and examination is this possible.
 The best place to start is our backyard and refocus on how the Internet might better serve North America.